-- Election of the following three Class III directors: Mark B. Knudson, Ph.D., Catherine Friedman and Nicholas L. Teti, Jr., each to serve a three-year term. - An advisory vote on executive compensation. - An advisory vote on the frequency of an advisory vote on executive compensation. - Ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accountants for the year ending December 31, 2013.
+- Election of the following Class II director: Bobby I. Griffin, to serve a three-year term. - An advisory vote on executive compensation. - Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the year ending December 31, 2015.

-The Board of Directors recommends that you vote FOR the election of each of the nominees for Class III director, FOR the advisory vote on executive compensation, for THREE YEARS on the advisory vote on the frequency of an advisory vote on executive compensation and FOR the ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accountants for the year ending December 31, 2013.
+The Board of Directors recommends that you vote FOR the election of the nominee for Class II director, FOR the advisory vote on executive compensation and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the year ending December 31, 2015.